1. Socialive Support Center

 Transmission Control Protocol is a standard that defines how to establish and maintain a network conversation through which applications can exchange data; it guarantees the integrity of the data being communicated over a network, favoring reliable delivery over latency.

-Tech check
+Tech Check

-A session held with guests ahead of the day of a recording to ensure guests can log in to Socialive, navigate the Socialive interface, review scripts, talking points, transitions, and do a technical check on devices and networks to ensure the best video quality.
+A session is held with guests ahead of the day of a recording to ensure guests can log in to Socialive, navigate the Socialive interface, review scripts, talking points, transitions, and do a technical check on devices and networks to ensure the best video quality.

 Timeline